iOffice/angular-es6/README.md

 ## Example

-This library allows declare classes and register them as angular components.
+This library allows us to declare classes and register them as angular components.
 Here is a summary

 ```javascript
 import { ngRegister } from 'angular-es6';